vercel/modelfusion/docs/concept/index.md

 ### TypeScript-first

 `ai-utils.js` is built with TypeScript at its core, designed to take full advantage of type inference, static typing, and the robust tooling TypeScript offers.
 We use a mix of functional and object-oriented programming, focusing on composition and immutability.
+[Zod](https://github.com/colinhacks/zod) is used for type validation when interacting with external systems, e.g. when retrieving data from vectors DBs or calling APIs.

 ### Your prompts, model choices, and control flow